smartsheet-platform/smartsheet-csharp-sdk/README.md

 [![NuGet](https://img.shields.io/nuget/v/smartsheet-csharp-sdk.svg)](https://www.nuget.org/packages/smartsheet-csharp-sdk/)

-## Smartsheet C# SDK
+## Smartsheet SDK for C#

-This is a C# SDK to simplify connecting to the [Smartsheet API](http://www.smartsheet.com/developers/api-documentation) from .net applications.
+This is a C# SDK to simplify connecting to the [Smartsheet API](http://www.smartsheet.com/developers/api-documentation) from .NET applications.

+## System Requirements

+The SDK supports C# version 4.0 or later running on .NET platform version 4.0 or later.

 ## Installation
 The SDK can be installed by using NuGet or by compiling from source.
 These two alternatives are outlined below.